dasilva333/emeraldchat-extension/backend.md

 - provide an image cropper for display picture upload (front end)
 - crop & resize the image to fit the right dimensions (backend change)
 - pictures_load_more API endpoiints is returning an empty array even though there's more results
+- provide timestamps for messages array from default_private_messages endpoint